No-Fail Perennials for the Midwest

 Plant Name: Hibiscus moscheutos

-Growing Conditions: Full sun and moist soil
+Growing Conditions: Full sun; moist soil

-Size: To 8 feet tall and 4 feet wide
+Size: 3–8 feet tall, 3–5 feet wide

-Grow it with: Spiderwort, which blooms before the late-waking hibiscus starts to grow.
+Pair It With: Spiderwort, which blooms before the late-waking hibiscus starts to grow.

 Yarrow